AbstractUmbra/abstractumbra.github.io/_posts/2023-01-30-app-command-examples.md

 We can also subclass Group to add our commands within there:-

 {% highlight python %}
-# This an App command group.
-# You can nest these down a few levels, like so:-
+# you can nest these down a few levels, like so:-

 # /group subcommand (up to 25)
 # /group subcommand group
 # /group subcommand group subcommand (up to 25).

-# this example shows one way to do this, subclassing
-# the other is constructing an instance of app_commands.Group()
-# that one is shown in "free_function_commands-py"

 import discord
 from discord import app_commands

-# the @app_commands.guilds and @app_commands.default_permissions decorators (also including checks) can be used above the class.
+# the discord-side check decorators (guild_only, allowed_installs, etc) can be used on the class like so:-
+@app_commands.guild_only()
 # these will apply to ALL subcommands, subcommands cannot have invidual perms!
-@app_commands.guild_only()
 class Group(app_commands.Group):

-  # subcommand of Group
+  # subcommand of Group (/group my_subcommand)
   @app_commands.command()
   async def my_subcommand(self, interaction: discord.Interaction) -> None:
     await interaction.response.send_message("hello from the subcommand!")